 BloomNation is an online marketplace that enables florists to reach more customers.
-When BloomNation integrated Link, Stripe's one-click checkout experience, it found that Link customers were able to purchase 30% faster than non-Link customers, and spent 12.5% more.
+When BloomNation integrated Link, the one-click checkout experience from Stripe, it found that Link customers were able to purchase 30% faster than non-Link customers, and spent 12.5% more.